 Design-wise, Samsung keeps it simple and minimalistic without undermining quality.
 You will instantly like the thin bezels and overall slim build.

 Multiple connectivity options including dual HDMI ports make this a highly compatible monitor for gameplay.
-Priced around the $400 bracket, this is one of the best 4k monitors for gaming you can buy.
+Priced around the $400 bracket, this is one of the best budget gaming monitors with 4K.

 Weight: 8.5 kg | Dimensions: 28.72 x 9.90 x 21.04 inches | Screen Size: 32 inches | Display Type: LED | Aspect Ratio: 16:9 | Color: Silver/Black